dutkulang/TypeScript/README.md

 Copyrights: This material is under the copyleft GNU licence -->
 ## TypeScript
-TypeScript is a sub set of JavaScript that enforces the use of types.
+TypeScript is a superset of JavaScript that enforces the use of types.

 `Valid TypeScript is valid JavaScript`